Educational / Professional Organizations

 Infectious Disease Interest Group (IDIG)

-The Infectious Disease Interest Group, founded in spring 2014, aims to increase students' exposure and knowledge of the infectious disease subspecialty.
-The group provides lunchtime presentations on various topics related to the field and interactions with infectious disease specialists through shadowing opportunities.
-We aim to raise awareness about dealing with infectious disease within every specialty and within global health.
+The Infectious Disease Interest Group founded in spring 2014 aims to increase students’ exposure and knowledge of the infectious disease subspecialty through lunchtime presentations on various topics related to the field and interactions with infectious disease specialists through shadowing opportunities.
+We strive to raise awareness about infectious disease management within every specialty and within global health.

 Institute for Healthcare Improvement (IHI)

-The IHI Open School Chapter at UT Southwestern was founded in the summer of 2014 to advance the understanding and commitment of the current and next generation of medical professionals to patient safety and quality improvement in health care locally, nationally, and globally.
-This organization is committed to providing education to medical professionals and giving them resources so that they can connect to or start a quality improvement project.
+IHI, UT Southwestern’s student chapter, was founded in summer 2014 to advance the understanding and commitment of the current and next generation of medical professionals to patient safety and quality improvement in health care locally, nationally, and globally.

 Interprofessional Leadership Committee

-Our mission is to integrate healthcare professional students from all area programs in both social and professional settings, to coordinate events for all students to be involved, and to be the representative for each individual program that disperses information from different groups to each program.
+Our mission is to integrate health care professional students from all area programs in both social and professional settings, to coordinate events for all students to be involved, and to represent each individual program that disperses information from different groups to each program.
 We aspire to form interprofessional networks and teams in the educational setting to better understand each interprofessional role to provide the best care to our future patients.

 Interventional Radiology Interest Group (IRIG)

-Founded in spring 2017, the Interventional Radiology Interest Group is an organization that introduces UT Southwestern medical students to the specialty of Interventional Radiology.
-The group will hold lectures to explain the changing training paradigm of the specialty as well the various types of procedures and patient care interventional radiologists are involved with.
-The group will host talks given by the faculty and residents, provide opportunities for shadowing and research, and have simulation days where students can get hands on experience with procedures.
+Founded in spring 2017, the Interventional Radiology Interest Group is an organization that introduces UT Southwestern medical students to the specialty of interventional radiology.
+The group holds lectures to explain the changing training paradigm of the specialty as well as the various types of procedures and patient care interventional radiologists are involved with.
+The group also hosts talks given by the faculty and residents, provides opportunities for shadowing and research, and has simulation days to give students hands-on experience with procedures.